spcourse/sp1/modules/monopoly/en/two player/10 Twoplayers.md

 If you've ran a couple simulation, you'll have a small data-set with which you can reproduce the graph from earlier and you should be able to make a decent estimation of the amount of extra money player 2 requires in order to restore the equilibrium.

 There is of course a sum of money where the advantage switches towards player 2.
 Use that amount (and the amount before that) to make an estimation of the amount where the equilibrium is situated.
 Assume for this that the difference follows a linear course as function of the extra money player 2 receives.
-The answer has to be rounded to the nearest value of 25 euros.
+The answer has to be rounded to the nearest value of 50 euros.

 {: .language-python}
     Monopoly simulator: 2 players
-    If player 2 receives XXX euros more starting money, both players collect on average an equal number of streets
+    On average, if player 2 receives XXX euros more starting money, both players collect an equal number of streets

+After manually checking the output, test `monopoly_realistic`:

+    checkpy monopoly_realistic

 ## Summary

 The simulation that we've implemented here is a simplified version of the often-times very complex models with which large financial institutions assess risks and determine strategies.
 At the same time these simulations are used by political parties to predict the effects of different measures given a variation of scenarios.